janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 Finally, you can store security credentials as a shared resource.
 The credentials asset includes a username and password, and you can use these on cmdlets that accept a PSCredential object.
 In the Automation Account, navigate to **Shared Resources > Credentials** and select **+ Add a credential**.
 Name the credential and enter the username and password.

-Once you create the asset, you can retrieve the credentials using *Get-AutomationPSCredential* and store them in a variable.
+Once you create the asset, you can retrieve the credentials using *Get-AutomationPSCredential* and store it in a variable.
 You then pass the credentials to the **Connect-AzAccount** cmdlet, like so:

 ```PowerShell
 $creds = Get-AutomationPSCredential -Name '{CredentialAssetName}'